 The FlexiSpot M2 is very easy to operate, which is definitely an important aspect of using a standing desk converter.
 The only adjustment is the height of the unit which can be done within seconds and with minimal effort.
 This is a big upside compared to higher- end units like the Kangaroo and Winston which will require more time and physical effort to adjust.

 I feel very confident about the stability of the M2.
 At no point during my testing was I ever concerned with the stability of the product or the objects on top of it.
-This does not feel like other products in its price range.
-It is more solid and does not have keyboard bounce like you’d expect with lower priced items.
+It is much more solid and does not have keyboard bounce like you’d expect with lower priced items.

 Lots of Task Space